St Columb Major: Middle Ages and early modern period

+The population was 1,337 by 1841.

 Twentieth century

 Royal visits were made to St Columb in 1909, 1977 and 1983.
 On 9 June 1909 the town was visited by the Prince of Wales (George V) and his wife, the Princess of Wales (Mary of Teck).
 The visit was to open the Royal Cornwall Agricultural Show.
 The Prince gave 2 silver cups: one for the best bull and another for the best horse.
 In August 1977 The Queen and Prince Philip visited the town during their Silver Jubilee tour of Cornwall.
 On 27 May 1983: The town was visited by the Prince and Princess of Wales (Charles and Diana).
 The visit was to commemorate the 650th anniversary of the signing of the town charter by Edward III.
 A plaque commemorates this visit outside the former Conservative club in Union Square.

 In 1992 Australian stuntman Matt Coulter aka The Kangaroo Kid set the record for the longest jump with a crash on a quad bike at Retallack Adventure Park, St Columb Major.